Missuyaa/Missuyaa/README.md

-## Hi there 👋
+## Hi there 👋 I'm I Made Adi Sujaya

 # 💫 About Me:
-Saat Ini saya adalah seorang mahasiswa di bidang Information System dan saya tertarik dengan aplikasi interface mobile dan juga website. lalu saya memulai pembelajaran pada awal 2024.
-Saya dapat melakukan pekerjaan dengan berkolaborasi sesuai dengan tanggung jawab yang di berikan dan di setujui. <br><br>
+I am currently a student in Information Systems and I am interested in mobile interface applications and websites.
+I started my studies at the beginning of 2024.
+I can do the work by collaborating according to the given and approved responsibilities. <br><br>

 ## 🌐 Socials: